MicrosoftDocs/visualstudio-docs/mac/blazor.md

 ### Pages folder

-This folder contains a project's webpages, which use a *.razor* file file extension.
+This folder contains a project's webpages, which use a *.razor* file extension.

 ### Shared folder